Skip to main content

 Paddlefish Permit

-Residents and nonresidents, regardless of age or exemption status, must obtain a free paddlefish permit, annually (permits expire on Dec.
-31); permit must be carried on person (electronic or hardcopy).
-There is no valid exemption for the paddlefish permit.
+Required for all persons who fish for paddlefish, regardless of age or residency, including lifetime license holders.
+Permits expire Dec.
+31 and must be carried on your person (electronic or hardcopy).
+There are no exemptions for the paddlefish permit.

-Residents age 65 or older (or those who turn 65 during the calendar year) are eligible to purchase a senior citizen combination hunting/fishing license, which is valid for life.
-The license provides the same exemptions as a resident lifetime combination hunting/fishing license.
-Application is available at wildlifedepartment.com.
-If using paper form, form must be signed by Wildlife Department employee or include a copy of your Oklahoma driver license before mailing.
+Available for residents age 65 or older (or those who turn 65 during the calendar year) and are valid for life.
+The license provides the same exemptions as a resident lifetime combination or lifetime resident fishing license.
+Applications are available at wildlifedepartment.com.
+If using a paper form, the form must be signed by a Wildlife Department employee or include a copy of your Oklahoma driver's license before mailing.

-Persons who have resided in Oklahoma for at least six months and who are receiving Social Security disability benefits, Supplemental Security Income benefits, or persons receiving disability benefits under the Federal Railroad Retirement Act or the Multiple Injury Trust Fund may buy a 5-year disability fishing license or hunting license for $10 each.
+Available for persons who have resided in Oklahoma for at least six months and who are receiving Social Security disability benefits, Supplemental Security Income benefits, or persons receiving disability benefits under the Federal Railroad Retirement Act or the Multiple Injury Trust Fund.
 Applicants for this license are urged to ask for a Benefit Verification Letter from Social Security at (800) 772-1213.

-This license is available to resident disabled veterans, as certified by the Veterans Affairs Department.
+Available to resident disabled veterans, as certified by the Veterans Affairs Department.
 For veterans with a disability of less than 60 percent, the cost of the license is $200.
 For veterans with a disability of 60 percent or more, the cost of the license is $25.
-The license provides the same benefits as a resident lifetime combination hunting/fishing license.
+The license provides the same benefits as a resident lifetime combination license.

 Land Access Permit

-A $40 annual land access permit is required of all residents who hunt or fish on Honobia Creek and Three Rivers WMAs, unless exempt.
-Nonresidents are required to purchase a $85 annual permit, no exemptions.
-A $10, 3-day special use land access permit is available to residents for non-hunting and non-fishing related activities.
-Individuals who possess the $40 annual land access permit are exempt from the special use permit.
-Oklahoma residents who are under 18 years of age on the first day of the current calendar year or are 64 years old or older are exempt from land access permit requirements.
-Lifetime license holders are not exempt from land access permits.
+Required for persons to hunt, fish or otherwise use Honobia Creek, Three Rivers and Herron Family WMAs, and OLAP properties.
+Nonresidents are required to purchase an annual permit, no exemptions.
+A 3-day special use land access permit is available to residents for non-hunting and non-fishing related activities.
+Individuals who possess the annual land access permit are exempt from the special use permit.
+Oklahoma residents who are 17 years of age or younger on the first day of the current calendar year or are 64 years of age or older, are exempt from land access permit requirements.
+Lifetime license holders are not exempt from land access permit.

 People who use Department owned areas for non-hunting or non-fishing activities, such as birdwatching or photography, are required to have either a Wildlife Conservation Passport or any current hunting or fishing license issued by the Wildlife Department.
-Buying a hunting or fishing license can cost less than buying a Wildlife Conservation Passport.
-Plus, license holders are granted the privileges of that license and can enjoy those activities during the license term.
-Persons under 16 years of age at the start of the calendar year, and students and instructors participating in bona fide educational tours or activities sponsored or organized by an education institution or any other organized event sanctioned by and approved in advance by the Wildlife Department are exempt from the Wildlife Conservation Passport requirement.
+Persons 17 years of age or younger at the start of the calendar year, and students and instructors participating in bona fide educational tours or activities sponsored or organized by an education institution or any other organized event sanctioned by and approved in advance by the Wildlife Department are exempt.

 Harvest Information Program (HIP) Permit